Let’s play a game about food and wine pairing. The rules are simple, one of these is not like the others. Your job is to guess which one:

 What’s better than polishing off a bit of juicy meat?
 Pairing it with the perfect red wine!

-For a tannin-tastic red meat pairing, we suggest the Amarone della Valpolicella Monte La Parte Selection from Piccoli.
+For a tannin-tastic red meat pairing, we suggest an Amarone from the Valpolicella region or a classic Bordeaux.
 Whether it’s game or good conversation, it’s our favourite.

 When things get saucy, just go with it